 Attachment Any supplementary document named in Schedule 1 as an Attachment to this Contract.

 Business Day A day when most businesses are open for business in New Zealand.
-It excludes Saturday, Sunday and public holidays.
+It excludes Saturday, Sunday, and public holidays.
 A Business Day starts at 8.30am and ends at 5pm.

-Buyer The Buyer is the purchaser of the Goods.
-The Buyer is the Sovereign in right of New Zealand who acts by and through the government agency named as the Buyer on page 1 of this Contract for the purposes of this Contract.
+Buyer The Buyer is the Crown, also described as the Sovereign in right of New Zealand who acts by and through the government agency named as the Buyer on page 1 of this Contract.

-Charges The total amount payable by the Buyer to the Supplier as stated in Schedule 1.
-The Supplier’s Charges include Costs and any Expenses stated in Schedule 1.
-Charges are payable on successful delivery of Goods provided a valid tax invoice has been submitted.
+Charges The total amount payable by the Buyer to the Supplier as stated in Schedule 1, including Costs and any Expenses stated in Schedule 1.

 Confidential Information Information that: